Contact Us

 Edit Secure Message Copy (Practice or Default Settings)

-When a patient receives a Secure Message, the default message sent out is "You've received a secure message [url]".
+When a patient receives a secure message, the default message sent is "You've received a secure message [url]".

 To edit this message: